False Statements and Fraudulent Debt Collection

 surreptitious.

+vehicle.
 What's wrong with what this collector has threatened?
 This

 message was left on an answering machine belonging to an individual.
 The name